A topic from the subject of Organic Chemistry in Chemistry.

 Nuclear Magnetic Resonance (NMR) Spectroscopy

-NMR spectroscopy is used to determine the structure of conjugated systems.
+NMR spectroscopy provides information about the structure of conjugated systems.
 The chemical shifts of the carbon atoms in the system can provide information about the electronic environment and the degree of conjugation.
+For example, carbons involved in double bonds will typically resonate at a lower field (higher ppm) than those in single bonds.

 Applications